Talk to an expert

-A hard refresh is a way to clear the cache of a web page and force the browser to reload the latest version of the page directly from the server.
+A way to clear a web page’s cache and force the browser to reload the latest version directly from the server.
 When you visit a website, your browser saves certain files, such as images, scripts, and stylesheets, in its cache to speed up subsequent visits.
 This caching mechanism helps to reduce the time it takes to load a page by retrieving files from the cache instead of downloading them again from the server.

 However, sometimes this caching mechanism can cause issues, especially when a website has been updated or modified.
 When you perform a regular refresh by pressing the refresh button or using the F5 key, the browser may still load the cached files, resulting in the same old version of the page being displayed.
 This is where a hard refresh comes in handy.